 - Your relationship with your children

 Courts want to see how well you and your children have bonded.
-How often do you talk to you children and what is evidence of quality time?
+How often do you talk to your children and what is evidence of quality time?

 - mental and physical health

-Divorce can be tiresome, lonely, and down right emotional.
-What are you doing for self care and how are you staying positive for your children?
+Divorce can be tiresome, lonely, and downright emotional.
+What are you doing for yourself care and how are you staying positive for your children?